 Shall I make an international prenuptial? +

 There is no such thing as an international prenuptial contract.
 In a marriage with international elements you designate before marriage (in a prenuptial agreement) which matrimonial property regime shall govern your marriage.
-Then you draft your prenuptial based on that law, but this is local law according to the law of that State and what you can or cannot do in a prenuptial agreement varies per law of each country, therefore obtain separate legal advice on the prenup options and consequences of marriage in the different jurisdictions involved (read more...)..
+Then you draft your prenuptial based on that law, but this is local law according to the legal system of that country involved.
+What you can or cannot do in a prenuptial agreement varies per laws of each country, therefore obtain separate legal advice on the prenup options and consequences of marriage in the different jurisdictions involved (read more...)..